 For those that do a lot of slideshow presentations in lots of different places, the Epson VS250 is a great deal.
 It packs a powerful lamp that can easily overpower ambient light into a small, barely more than 5-pound package that can easily be moved from room to room and building to building.
-To boot, it does all this with a list price of just $360.
+To boot, it does all this for quite a low price.
 The VS250 does have its limitations, however.
 The relatively low SVGA resolution means that smaller text is going to look fuzzy.
 If your presentations have enough text to necessitate a small font size, you're going to want to upgrade to the Epson EX9200.
 That lower resolution also doesn't translate well to movie watching.
 Movie viewing on the VS250 is passable, but certainly not a full-on home theater experience.

 Epson VS250 Review